 University of Colorado School of Medicine

-JY is an unpaid member of the American Academy of Hospice and Palliative Medicine Quality/Practices Standards Committee, the American Academy of Hospice and Palliative Medicine Technical Advisory Panel for the Hospital Palliative Care Joint Commission Advanced Certification Program, and the National Comprehensive Cancer Network (NCCN) Pain Panel Committee.
+JY is an unpaid member of the National Comprehensive Cancer Network Adult Cancer Pain Guidelines Panel.
 JY is an author of several references cited in this topic.

 Gaisman Professor of Medical Ethics